apache/airflow/docs/apache-airflow/installation/upgrading.rst

 Why you need to upgrade
 =======================

-Newer Airflow versions can contain Database migrations so it is recommended that you run ``airflow db upgrade`` to Upgrade your Database with the schema changes in the Airflow version you are upgrading to.
+Newer Airflow versions can contain database migrations so you must run ``airflow db upgrade`` to upgrade your database with the schema changes in the Airflow version you are upgrading to.
+Don't worry, it's safe to run even if there are no migrations to perform.

 When you need to upgrade
 ========================